tarun-palisetty/shopping-cart/readme.md

 This is an implementation of a simple shopping cart application.
 The implementation is done in Java.
-The application has basic shopping cart operations.
+This sample application has basic shopping cart operations like.

 1. addProduct